richbodo/ifld/README.md

 - Technically trustworthy
 - Long-lived and broadly reusable

+Notes:

 The project’s success depends on quiet competence: reducing friction, respecting contributors, and letting individual self-interest align naturally with collective progress.

+I've noticed that projects that are narrowly focused and developed in a decentralized and independent way seem to last a bit longer.
+But validating data is a hard problem.

+IPFS collaborative clusters are here: https://collab.ipfscluster.io/